transcom/mymove/docs/adr/0035-use-query-builder.md

 Filters, sorting, or joins are ad hoc based on handler or feature needs.
 This causes issues with maintenance, performance consistency, and security scoping.

+This ADR will mostly focus on filtering data, because it is the primary required feature.
+However, similar patterns can be applied to other querying features, such as sorting and association embedding.

 ## Considered Alternatives

 * *Standardize model querying and use code generation for query methods*